carlywilk/capstone/README.md

     ```

 ### Auth
-- An additional functionality, should there be reasonable time to implement, will be a user account feature through which users can login in and bookmark their locations.
+- An additional functionality, should there be reasonable time to implement, will be a user account feature through which users can login and bookmark their locations.
 This will be stored in server/api memory and therefore remain indefinitely for the user to access.
-- Describe how authentication/authorization will be implemented.

 ## Roadmap
 **MONDAY, MAY 13 TO SATURDAY, JUNE 2, 2024: PROJECT PLANNING**
-- [ ] Write proposal __(BY: May 28, 2024)__
+- [x] Write proposal __(BY: May 28, 2024)__
-- [ ] Create mockups and style guide __(BY: May 28, 2024)__
+- [x] Create mockups and style guide __(BY: May 28, 2024)__
-- [ ] Submit proposal __(DUE: May 28, 2024)__
+- [x] Submit proposal __(DUE: May 28, 2024)__
 - [ ] Asset procurement and mapping (eg. logo, images, icons, fonts) __(BY: May 31, 2024)__
 - [ ] Component, page, and routes mapping __(BY: June 2, 2024)__
 - [ ] Resource research and database creation __(BY: June 2, 2024)__